 Dr. Jason Martin

-Dr. Martin is an active Clinical Fellow in the Texas Association for Marriage and Family Therapy (TAMFT), and he has served as the TAMFT Family PAC committee chair 2012-2015, and is currently the TAMFT liaison to the Texas LMFT Board of Examiners.
+Dr. Martin's is an active Clinical Fellow in the Texas Association for Marriage and Family Therapy (TAMFT), and he has served as the TAMFT Family PAC committee chair 2012-2015, and is currently the TAMFT liaison to the Texas LMFT Board of Examiners.
 He has also presented at a number of state and national conferences.
 He is a AAMFT-Approved Clinical Supervisor and a Board Approved Supervisor for Licensed Professional Counselors (LPC) and Licensed Marriage and Familty Therapists (LMFT).
 He currently maintains a therapy practice in Belton.

 - Development of a theoretical orientation among student counselors